dashersw/cote/README.md

 cote
 ====

 cote is an auto-discovery mesh network framework for building fault-tolerant and scalable applications.
-It hosts components that let you write programs that discover each other over LAN and communicate in various schemes.
+It hosts components that let you write programs that discover each other over a private network and communicate in various schemes.

 Join us on [![cote Slack](http://slack.cotejs.org/badge.svg)](http://slack.cotejs.org) for anything related to cote.